Amyotrophic Lateral Sclerosis (ALS)

 What is ALS?

-Amyotrophic lateral sclerosis is a fatal neurological disorder characterized by progressive degeneration of nerve cells in the spinal cord and brain.
-It is often referred to as Lou Gehrig's disease, (after a famous baseball player who died from the disease.
+Amyotrophic lateral sclerosis is a fatal type of motor neuron disease.
+It is characterized by progressive degeneration of nerve cells in the spinal cord and brain.
+It's often called Lou Gehrig's disease, after a famous baseball player who died from the disease.
 ALS it is one of the most devastating of the disorders that affects the function of nerves and muscles.

 ALS does not affect mental functioning or the senses (such as seeing or hearing), and it is not contagious.
 Currently, there is no cure for this disease.

 ALS most commonly affects people of any racial or ethnic group between the ages of 40 and 70, although it can occur at a younger age.

 There are 2 main types of ALS:

 - Sporadic.
 This is the most common form of ALS in the U.S., making up 90% to 95% of all cases.
 These cases occur randomly, without any known cause, and there is no family history of ALS .

 - Familial.
 This form of ALS affects a small amount of people and is thought to be inherited.

 Experts do not know the cause of ALS.
 In a few cases, genetics is involved.
 ALS research is looking into possible environmental causes of ALS.